Grims3ver/R-Figures/README.md

 # R-Figures
-A repo containing R figures (Likert charts) I have created for research projects amd reviews.
+A repo containing R figures (Likert charts) I have created for research projects and reviews.